KaiserSoft/OpenSimButtonBox/Magnetic Paddle Shifters/README.md

-Recommended printer/slicer settings
----
-* The shifter body should be printed with at least 20% honeycomb infill
-* The lever should be printed solid
-* The paddles work great with 30% honeycomb infill
-* The part is build with a 0.25mm layer height in mind
-* Material used for my prints is PLA

 File Overview
 ---
 * The folder "Box Style" contains the current design.
 It is simpler to build and uses stronger parts when compared to the "Open Design".